 • Duplicate detection (is there already a campaign with this name or UTM combination?)

-The skill returns a pass/fail result with specific errors flagged.
+The Skill returns a pass/fail result with specific errors flagged.
 Users fix errors before launching, not after data is already polluted.

 This pattern requires tight integration with campaign creation workflows — either API access to ad platforms or a UI layer where users submit campaign details for validation before creating campaigns in the platform.